Nelluk/Kometa/docs/files/builders/tmdb.md

       - https://www.themoviedb.org/collection/121938
 ```

-* You can update the collection details with the TMDb collection's summary, poster, and background by using
-`tmdb_collection_details`.
 * You can specify multiple collections in `tmdb_collection_details` but it will only use the first one to update the
 collection details.
 * Posters and background in the library's asset directory will be used over the collection details unless